Did Armaan Kohli’s Girlfriend Neeru Randhawa Attack His Mother?

 The Ex-Bigg Boss Contestant Had A String Of Relationships!

-Neeru also revealed that Armaan had a string of relationships where the girls have often accused him of abuse, so I thought he didn't want to put me out there to be judged.
+Neeru also revealed that Armaan had a string of relationships where the girls have often accused him of abuse, so she thought that he didn't want to put her out there to be judged.

 Neeru Was Warned About Armaan By Her Friends & Family!